lebao3105/app1cli/Building.md

     - If the missing unit is maths, you should compile this unit before compile the application.
   - ; expected but else found: <br>
     - see the [example.](https://user-images.githubusercontent.com/77564176/142801380-1e273b0c-54ea-4219-90a7-3077d3839f13.png)
-    - In if..else, before else you must not leave any ; including it is used to separate command lines (in this case you should place these code to begin...end block.).
+    - In if..else, before else you must not leave any ; that inside the if... including it is used to separate command lines (in this case you should place these code to begin...end block.).
   - Numbers is not defined or something else similar (C#):
     - This should be fixed now - if you still see this error, report it to me.
 You also can archive the current code - this may be easier to fix.

-## What's new:
-*For the latest stable release, find it [here.](https://github.com/lebao3105/app1cli/releases/)<br>
-* In 2022/02/05 +0700, I have some fixes here:
-	* Fixed arguments not working with ParamStr(n) = 'cal'
-	* Update languages
-	* Removed Whats new from About

-* Also for C# edition.
-Why not?
-  * Removed Whats new from About
-  * Successfully apply new menu style
-  * Fixed many build problems (null-value numbers, or function errors...)

-* In version 1.0.28
-- [x] Create a library for C# version do the same things as the Pascal one (this will improve my C# skill!) (almost done)
-- [x] Apply color and 1.0.27's enhancements to C# version (almost done!)
-- [x] Access app1 easily with [command-line arguments](https://stackoverflow.com/questions/25891529/command-line-args-in-pascal) (may only in Pascal, do some basic things...) (almost done)<br>
-- [x] Add Multi-language support (almost done with English and Vietnamese)

 ## Contribute
 If you want to contribute to this application, here's what you can do: